briancain/Old-Website-2/README.md

 Here is my updated personal website

 This site was built using Sinatra, the rack based ruby gem.
+Might redo it in rails one of these days.

 ## Updating the Website